Sigfried/INST633/README.md

          0 occurrences of AP as User/sender in spreadsheet 42 occurrences of @AP as source in gephi edges 108 occurrences of @AP as target in gephi edges

+     3,321 unique @mentions in spreadsheet -- Not sure I trust this number, but if it’s correct, it’s a lot smaller than we’d expect

 Both-way links: